- 12 fresh baby carrots, cut into 1/2-inch pieces

 - In a 5-qt. slow cooker, combine the first six ingredients.
 Place mustard seed and garlic on a double thickness of cheesecloth; bring up corners of cloth and tie with kitchen string to form a bag.
 Place in slow cooker.
 Add chicken and broth.
 Cover and cook on low for 5-6 hours or until meat is tender.

 - Discard spice bag.
 Remove chicken; cool slightly.
 Stir linguine into soup; cover and cook on high for 30 minutes or until tender.
 Cut chicken into pieces and return to soup; heat through.
+Sprinkle, if desired, with coarsely ground pepper and additional parsley.
 Yield: 12 servings (3 quarts).

 "This is a very good soup.
 I did not bother with the cheesecloth; used ground mustard and minced garlic and just dumped all seasonings in."